Are You a Dental Implant Candidate?

 Smoking affects the health of your whole body.
 It can also affect how your body heals.
 The chemicals in cigarettes and other tobacco products slow the blood flow and limit oxygen in the blood.
 Smoking can also dislodge clots.
 Both of these factors can greatly increase your risk for infection and even implant rejection.

 You are never too old for dental implants.
 Adults of all ages can benefit from this treatment.
 However, you can be too young.
 The jawbone develops all throughout childhood and into the teen years.
 It stops growing in the late teen years into the early 20s.
 If an implant is placed in an underdeveloped jaw, serious issues could arise.
 If your child has suffered the loss of a permanent tooth, other options will be discussed.
 Once the jaw has finished growing, then an implant can be explored.

 You Have Not Suffered Significant Bone Loss

 To successfully support your replacement teeth, the implants rely on osseointegration or the fusion of the bone to the titanium rods.
 However, when you lose your teeth, the bone begins to weaken.
 The longer you go without seeking treatment, the more bone mass is lost.
 If too much bone mass is lost, the implants will not fuse properly and are more likely to fail.
 Bone loss does not automatically disqualify you.
-If you are missing significant bone mass, we can explore options such as the All on 4 treatment concept and bone grafts before implant surgery.
+If you are missing significant bone mass, we can explore options such as the All on 4 treatment concept and bone grafts before implant surgery or Mini Implants.